Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 So when you interact with family and friends that were in the Soviet Union throughout the 80s and late 20th century, does the conversation ever steer toward comparing what was going on there to what's happening now?

-Or is it just so radically worse that it's sort of not even mentioned that similar things are happening?
+Or is it just so much radically, was it so radically worse that it's sort of not even mentioned that similar things are happening?

-Because I'm concerned about things like censorship that are happening, especially with social media platforms and the conglomeration of big business and government merging.
+Because I'm concerned about things like censorship, censorship that are happening, especially with social media platforms and the conglomeration of sort of big business and government merging.

-And it seems to me that there's a lot of anti-freedom things that are happening.
+And it seems to me that there's a lot of sort of anti-freedom things that are happening.

 Obviously, it hasn't gotten to the point where there's just absolute tyranny, but it does seem like there's an erosion going on.

-Does that conversation ever come up in circles of people who have actually experienced what the end of these paths look like?
+Does that conversation ever come up in circles of people who have actually experienced what the end of sort of these paths look like?

 Well, you know how they say history doesn't repeat itself, but it does rhyme.

-I think that's kind of where we are, where no one, I think, would credibly suggest that we've got, you know, 1930s Germany or 1930s Soviet Union going on.
+I think that's kind of where we are, where no one I think would credibly suggest that we've got 1930s Germany or 1930s Soviet Union going on.

 And if you allow that to happen, if you don't stand up against it, it will happen.